Do the Math… Accounting at Sinclair Adds Up to a Better Future

 Program Accreditation Information

-This program is fully accredited by the Association of Collegiate Business Schools and Programs (ACBSP), a specialized accreditation recognized by the Council on Higher Education Accreditation (CHEA).
+This program is fully accredited by the Accreditation Council for Business Schools and Programs (ACBSP), a specialized accreditation recognized by the Council on Higher Education Accreditation (CHEA).

 Already know the program that is right for you?

 Make the most of your education by starting at Sinclair Community College.
 Our quality programs and low tuition make it a great place to start even if you intend to further your education beyond an associate degree or certificate.
 You would be surprised at the money you could save by completing your first two years of study at Sinclair—just take a look at our low tuition and see the savings for yourself.
 You can also learn more by visiting Sinclair’s Transfer Web site »

 Sinclair works directly with many four-year schools in Ohio and beyond to ensure the college credit you earn will transfer easily to those schools.
 By developing articulation agreements, formal agreements between colleges detailing the recognition of college credit between the schools, you will know you are meeting the requirements needed at the four-year school of your choice.
 Learn more about articulation and transfer »